ZhouTian0716/cdk-zt-example/Docs/Decision.log.md

 carSpaces: Number - The number of CarSpaces
 propertyType: String - Property Type(townhouse, house, unit, apartment)
-propertyArea: Number - The Area of the Property
-propertyAreaUnit: String - The Area units of the Property landPrice:Number - The land price of the Property housePrice:Number - The house price of the property
+propertyArea: Number - The Area of the Property landPrice:Number - The land price of the Property housePrice:Number - The house price of the property
 POI: MapList - record name(string), coordinates(Map), address(string) in each POI